david-swift/SuggestionField/README.md

 ```

 ### Words
-You can pass an array of strings with suggestions to the _SuggestionField_
+You can pass an array of strings with suggestions to the _SuggestionField_:

 ```swift
 struct ProgrammingLanguageField: View{